aaronmueller/discourse-hw3/README.md

 And on the Alexa Development Console side, make a new skill with a custom HTTPS endpoint, using the URL assigned by ngrok.
 And for the JSON Editor, use the setup in `alexa_skill.json`.
 You can test the skill with the Development Console Test tool.

+This integration can be used with any ParlAI model.
+Just create a file similar to `hred_model_opt.json` and point to that file in `alexa_server.py`.

 Relevant Resources:

 * [ngrok](https://ngrok.com/docs)